A - Z of Useful Information for Parents

 Please encourage your child to leave valuables or ‘special’ items at home.

 The Prep children are encouraged to play in the area between the Pakenham Street fence and the school library.
 This area is generally shared with the children in Years 1 and 2.
-During the first weeks of school, the Prep children will have staggered recess times to enable them to become used to the playground, without children from other levels in the school.
-Once the Preps are outside at the same time as other year levels, there will always be a Prep teacher in their area for as long as necessary.
+During the first weeks of school, the Prep children will have staggered lunch and recess times to enable them to become used to the playground.

 Supervision of the playground before school begins at 8.45 am and finishes after school at 3.45 pm.